ulfur88/OFMC-GUI/README.md

 ## Running
 First place the ofmc executable in the same folder as the *jar* file.
-Then start the program by running `java -jar OFMCGUI-1.2.jar`
+Then start the program by double clicking or running the command `java -jar OFMCGUI-1.2.jar`